jatanRT/eprscope/README.md

 processing/analysis workflow.
 Therefore, the `{eprscope}` also tries to reduce such many steps/programs if the above-mentioned software combination would be adopted.
-In order to achieve the goal it uses superior power or the open source
+In order to achieve the goal it uses superior power of the open source
 <img src="https://www.r-project.org/Rlogo.png" width="16" height="16" />
 ecosystem that combines data processing, analysis and great scientific visualizations together with the extensive publishing capabilities by